KBaria/simple_api/README.md

 ### after running the application all urls can be accessed by adding
 "http://localhost:<port number mentioned in src/main/resources/application.properties>/"
-before every endpoint mentioned below"
+before every endpoint mentioned below.

 ## JWT Authorization is required for all endpoints
 User must generate JWT token and attach it in the "Authorization" header,